wtt4477/restfulapiroute/README.md

 # restfulapiroute

-An web page creation using Restful API in ExpressJS to get/index, create, display, edit and delete specific comments like reddit
+A web page creation using Restful API in ExpressJS to get/index, create, display, edit and delete specific comments like reddit